Empirical View

 This is a key point from Vaclav Smil’s book on energy transitions; shifts in energy systems have historically been a slow process, particularly when coupled to long-term infrastructure.2 This may explain the slow and marginal progress we have made in the transition to modern renewables, and is a challenge we must acknowledge if we are to achieve a large-scale shift in our global energy systems.

 Whilst most people associate the advent of energy with the uptake of coal, it’s important to understand what modern fuels have replaced by taking a long-term perspective on the evolution of human energy systems.
-In the three plots below, we see trends of long-term energy composition across Italy, the United States and UK.
+In the chart below we see long-term trends in energy transitions in Italy; this figure has been developed based on data from Gales et al. (2007).3 Similar data across a range of countries in Europe and the Americas has been made available at the Energy History project at the Joint Center for History and Economics, Harvard University and University of Cambridge you can explore these trends using the “change country” function in the chart below.

 At a global level, the percentage of people with access to electricity has been steadily increasing over the last few decades.
 In 1990, about 73 percent of the world’s population had access; this has increased to 85 percent in 2014.
 Despite population growth, the absolute number of those without electricity access has also been declining.
 As shown in the second chart below, which graphs the absolute number of the global population with and without electricity access: the number without access has decreased from 1.54 billion in 1991 to just over a billion (1.07) in 2014.
 During this period, the number with access increased by 2.3 billion.